 Pulmonary complications, which are often fatal, may occur in over 80% of patients who have systemic JIA.
 Symptoms include shortness of breath, dyspnea on exertion, clubbing, and cough.

 The pulmonary manifestations mainly include pulmonary arterial hypertension (64%), interstitial lung disease (28%), alveolar proteinosis (20%), and lipoid pneumonia.
 Complications like pleuritis, pericarditis, and growth failure can also ensue.

 Complications due to treatment mainly encompass three broad categories:

 - Steroid-associated complications (osteoporosis in 40% of cases, pathologic fractures in 8% of cases, cataracts in 24% of cases, avascular necrosis in 12% of cases, and a propensity for serious infections)

-Infections may occur during the course of disease or while being treated with immunosuppressive drugs or steroids.
-The most severe infections include sepsis, salmonella and adenoviral gastroenteritis, pneumonia, Clostridium difficile enteritis, typhilits and ascariasis.
+Infections may occur during the course of the disease or while the patient is being treated with immunosuppressive drugs or steroids.
+The most severe infections that can develop include sepsis, salmonella, and adenoviral gastroenteritis, pneumonia, Clostridium difficile enteritis, typhilits, and ascariasis.

-Potential rare complications are psychosis, myositis, transient ischemic attack, thrombotic thrombocytopenic purpura and dyslipidemia.
-Also, it has to be emphasized that children with JIA have a higher rate of development of cancers, i.e. an increased risk of malignancy.
+Potential rare complications of JIA include psychosis, myositis, transient ischemic attack, thrombotic thrombocytopenic purpura (TTP), and dyslipidemia.
+Also, it must be emphasized that children with JIA have a higher rate of developing cancer.

-When talking about mortality, it is known that the risk of death is highest in systemic JIA, mostly due to the presence of MAS and infections.
-Nevertheless, the current use of biologics has led to an improvement in the short- and long-term prognosis of this condition.
+In terms of mortality, the risk of death is highest in systemic JIA, mostly due to the presence of MAS and infections.
+Nevertheless, the current use of biologics has led to an improvement in both the short- and long-term prognosis of this condition.